 At a workshop, participants are taught aspects of straw bale building by a straw bale professional, either while working on an actual project or working with sample materials.
 There is usually a fee to participate in a workshop and the focus is on teaching techniques and sharing information, not necessarily completing the project.

 There are a number of conferences, classes, and colloquia you can attend.
-Both the Natural Building Network and Sustainable Sources keep extensive calendars of local, national, and international events.
+Natural Homes, Natural Building Network, and Sustainable Sources keep extensive calendars of local, national, and international events.

 You can see more photos from workshops and workparties here.